GastonGarciaZ/GastonGarciaZ/README.md

 Economist.
 Interested in macro and metrics.
-Mastering in economics in UdeSA.
+Mastering in economics at UdeSA.

 How to reach me: gzavaleta@udesa.edu.ar